hpaul360/px4_offboard/README.md

 - Report any issues or contribute to the development of this package on [GitHub](https://github.com/hpaul360/px4_offboard).

 ## Contact
-- For questions or further assistance, feel free to contact the author.
+- For questions or further assistance, feel free to contact the author [Hannibal Paul](https://hannibalpaul.com/).